Oheb/Consumer_Behavior_Project/README.md

 ### Key Objectives
 1.  **Solve the "Loyalty Paradox":** Understand why non-members are outspending loyalty members.
 2.  **Profile the "Whales":** Identify the specific traits (Age, Location, Category) of the top 10% of spenders.
-3.  **Predictive Targeting:** Create a "Consumer Dictionary" that assigns a *High-Value Propensity Score* to every customer.
+3.  **Predictive Targeting:** Create a "Consumer Dictionary" that assigns a *High-Value Propensity Score* to every customer and notes down the top 25% of spenders to gauge mode effectively.

 ---